ae5au/radiosondes4hams/README.md

 * amateur.sondehub.org
 * Data submitted by volunteer stations
 * No login needed
+* Looks a little different on mobile, but has the same features.
+Might have to rotate to landscape.
 * Review settings area
 * While in flight, provides forward predictions and reverse predictions
 * Launch sites